 You’ve written the holy grail of ultimate guides that answers every single question a reader might have about how to use credit cards to travel for free.
 The reader wants and deserves more.
 Share related blog posts within your ultimate guide to encourage your reader to explore more on the topic and to stick around your blog when done.

 For example, you might link to a post on the top travel rewards credit cards of 2020.
 You can also link to a blog post you wrote about how to increase your credit score so readers can qualify for rewards cards.
-I discuss this strategy in detail in this post on blog planning.

 7. Optimize Your Blog for Mobile Viewers